Localising change points in piecewise polynomials of general degrees: Discussions

 \section{Discussions}

 In this paper, we investigate the change point localisation in piecewise polynomial signals.
 We allow for a general framework and provide individual localisation error, associated with the individual smoothness at each change point.
 A two-step algorithm consisting of solving a minimal partitioning problem and an updating step is proposed.
 The outputs are shown to be nearly-optimal, supported by the information-theoretic lower bounds.
 To conclude this paper, we discuss some unresolved aspects of our work while comparing our results to some particularly relevant existing literature.
+Readers who are less familiar with the change point literature may safely skip this section.